hasura/ndc-storage/docs/objects.md

 ## Upload Objects

-You can upload object files directly by encoding the file content to base64-encoded string or generate a presigned URL and let the client uploads the file to that URL.
+You can upload object files directly by encoding the file content to base64-encoded string or generate a pre-signed URL and let the client upload the file to that URL.
 Presigned URLs are recommended especially with large files because GraphQL doesn't support file streaming.
-You have to encode the entire file to string that comsumes a lot of memory.
+You have to encode the entire file to a string that consumes a lot of memory.

-### Generate presigned URL (recommended)
+### Generate pre-signed URL (recommended)

-Input the object path and the optional expiry of the presigned URL (if the `defaultPresignedExpiry` setting is configured).
+Input the object path and the optional expiry of the pre-signed URL (if the `defaultPresignedExpiry` setting is configured).

 ```gql
 query PresignedUploadUrl {